jbopp/pypmj/README.md

 ## Dependencies

-jcmpython is tested under Python 2.7.
+pypmj is tested under Python 2.7.
 It is tried to assure full compatibility to Python 3.x.
 Feedback is highly appreciated.

 The following packages are required: